Your patients count on you. You can count on us

 ‡Patient out-of-pocket costs can vary throughout the year depending on which phase of the Part D benefit they are currently in.
 Medicare Part D drug coverage is divided into 4 phases, each with a different cost-sharing amount.
 Those phases are 1) Deductible, 2) Initial coverage, 3) Coverage gap, 4) Catastrophic.

-Repatha® Copay Card reduces costs for Repatha® for eligible patients.
+Repatha® Copay Card reduces costs for Repatha® for eligible commercially insured patients.

 CoverMyMeds® electronically connects providers, pharmacists, and health plans